robmisasi/eslint-plugin-headers/docs/rules/header-format.md

-# Verifies the presence of a particular string in a file's first docblock or comment block (`headers/header-presence`)
+# Verifies the content and format of a file's leading comment block (`headers/header-format`)

 🔧 This rule is automatically fixable by the [`--fix` CLI option](https://eslint.org/docs/latest/user-guide/command-line-interface#--fix).